What was the Lost Colony on Roanoke Island?

 The “Croatoan” inscription found on Roanoke Island is significant because it is one of the few clues left behind by the colonists of the Lost Colony.
 The inscription was carved on a wooden post or a tree and was the only sign left behind by the colonists.
 Theories abound about what the word might mean, but the most likely explanation is it refers to nearby Croatoan Island, which was inhabited by Indians of the same name.
 The inscription may have been intended as a message to John White, who was the governor of the colony, indicating where the colonists had gone.
 However, White was unable to verify this theory because he was unable to sail to Croatoan Island due to a storm that blew his fleet of ships far out to sea, forcing him to return to England.

-Use the following links and videos to study the Lost Colony, the Middle Colonies, and the 13 Original Colonies AP US History Exam.
+Use the following links and videos to study the Roanoke Colony, the Middle Colonies, and the 13 Original Colonies for the AP US History Exam.
+Also, be sure to look at our Guide to the AP US History Exam.

-The Lost Colony of Roanoke was the first English colony in North America.
+The definition of Roanoke Colony for APUSH is the first English Colony in North America.
 It was established on Roanoke Island off the coast of present-day North Carolina in 1587.
 The first attempt at colonization in 1585 was unsuccessful, but the second attempt in 1587 led by John White resulted in the birth of Virginia Dare, the first English child born in the Americas, and the start of a settlement.
 However, when White returned to England for supplies, he was delayed by the Spanish Armada and did not return until 1590, only to find that the colony had disappeared, leaving no trace except for the word “Croatoan” carved into a tree.
 The fate of the “Lost Colony” remains a mystery.

 This video from the History Channel provides an overview of the Lost Colony.